TheDolentCity/paladins-of-awoudan/src/content/docs/rules/system.md

 description: Overview of the rules.
 ---

+This page covers the basics of the system: ability scores and stats.
+These are the defining aspects of every character in the game, no matter their importance.

 ## Ability Scores

 There are eight ability score: strength, dexterity, endurance, vitality, arcane, spirit, intelligence, and mind.
 They are used for ability checks for related tasks, but they also have important numerical influences on your character stats, items they can wield, and saves from conditions.

+The max value of each ability score is +5.

 ### Strength